ING Group: In Australia

 ING in Australia was established in 1999 and is headquartered in Sydney, offering banking online and via telephone.
 Its products in Australia include transaction accounts, savings accounts, credit card, business accounts, term deposits, home loans and superannuation.

 Company operations are regulated by the Australian Prudential Regulation Authority and the Australian Securities and Investments Commission, Federal Government regulators.
 ING is a division of ING Bank (Australia) Limited.

 In Germany

 ING-DiBa is Germany's third biggest bank by the number of customers (c.
 9 million).
 In 2016, the bank reported total assets of €158 billion and had around 3,900 employees.
 ING bought 49% of Allgemeine Deutsche Direktbank AG in 1998, which as of 1989 traded as DiBa.
 It acquired a further 21% of the company in 2002 and the remainder by 2003.
 By 2007, the company was trading under the name ING-DiBa.
-In November 2018, the bank changed its name to ING.
+In November 2018, the bank changed its brand name to ING.